 Form 1065 should be submitted with your other tax information when you file your business tax return.
 You can locate the address that corresponds to your business location by going to irs.gov/filing/where-to-file-your-taxes-for-form-1065.

 How do I file a 1065 tax form?

 Can I file Form 1065 electronically?

-Large partnerships with over 100 partners are required to file electronically.
+Partnerships with over 100 partners must file electronically.
 All other partnerships may choose to voluntarily file their Form 1065 electronically, regardless of the number of partners.

 Is Form 1065 for an LLC?